vespa-engine/blog/_posts/2021-02-08-the-great-search-engine-debate-elasticsearch-solr-or-vespa.md

 Is there a (larger) ecommerce shop using Vespa in production already?**

 [ [quicklink](https://youtu.be/SzZ_A9G6PMY?t=4793) ].
-[cloud.vespa.ai](https://cloud.vespa.ai/) is run by Verizon Media.
+[cloud.vespa.ai](https://cloud.vespa.ai/) is run by Yahoo.
-In Verizon Media, Vespa is used for search and recommendation (including APAC e-commerce) + Gemini ad serving stack.
+In Yahoo, Vespa is used for search and recommendation (including APAC e-commerce) + Gemini ad serving stack.
 Vespa’s background is from Fast Search and Transfer, founded in 1997 from NTNU in Trondheim, Norway.

 Resources: [vespa.ai](https://vespa.ai/)